-As well as a team of excellent, specialist foster carers and respite carers, we have a group of freelance support workers who provide occasional support to our foster children.
+As well as a team of excellent, specialist foster carers and respite carers, we have a group of support workers who provide occasional support to our foster children.
 This is based on need and allows carers to have regular support from other trained professionals providing specialist care.

 Support Workers provide personal care to children and young people with disabilities, learning difficulties and medical needs.
 You may also supervise the children in contact sessions with their birth families, or take the child on fun days out.
 The role is rewarding and varied, and no two days will be the same.